 He suggests a beetroot Wellington with something like the Philipponnat Clos des Goisses Juste Rosé.
 The pastry-rich, fruity, earthy flavours in the wine pair perfectly with the sweet, earthy beetroot.

-Or for extra glamour, add some preserved black truffles into the dish and try it with a 20-year-old vintage rosé Champagne for a superb – yet fairly pricey – match.
+For extra glamour, add some preserved black truffles into the dish and try it with a 20-year-old vintage rosé Champagne for a superb – yet fairly pricey – match.

 Rosé Champagnes to try for Valentine’s Day: